Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 Dysentery

-The causative agent is shegella, the toxins of which affect the large intestine.
-Infection occurs by contact-household, water and alimentary routes.
-The disease is manifested by pain in the abdomen, dysentery, hyperthermia, lethargy.
+The causative agent is Shegella, the toxins of which affect the large intestine.
+Infection occurs through contact, household, water and nutritional routes.
+The disease is manifested by abdominal pain, dysentery, hyperthermia, and lethargy.

-Poor hygiene can lead to salmonella contamination.
-The bacterium multiplies in the colon and releases a toxin that disrupts vascular tone, leads to fluid loss, and causes damage to the nervous system.
-A hallmark of the disease is frequent watery stools.
-With a mild course of infection and in the absence of blood in the stool, antibiotics are not prescribed.
+Poor hygiene can lead to salmonella infection.
+The bacterium multiplies in the colon and produces a toxin that disrupts vascular tone, leads to fluid loss and causes damage to the nervous system.
+A distinctive sign of the disease is frequent watery stools.
+If the infection is mild and there is no blood in the stool, antibiotics are not prescribed.

 Typhoid fever

-Bacilli infect the intestinal mucosa and disrupt its peristalsis.
-Bacteria circulating in the bloodstream are partially killed, which leads to the release of endotoxin (if there is a lot of it, then the patient may experience toxic shock).
+The bacilli affect the intestinal mucosa and disrupt its peristalsis.
+Bacteria circulating in the bloodstream are partially killed, which leads to the release of endotoxin (if there is a lot of it, the patient may experience infectious-toxic shock).

-Symptoms of the disease are pallor of the skin, loss of appetite, headache, bloating, constipation, diarrhea, hyperthermia, and a rash.
-In especially severe cases, hallucinations, delirium, lethargy are possible.
+Symptoms of the disease are pale skin, loss of appetite, headache, bloating, constipation, diarrhea, hyperthermia, and a rash.
+In especially severe cases, hallucinations, delirium, and lethargy are possible.

 Cholera

 The disease is epidemiological in nature.
-Infection occurs through contaminated water and food, flies are also carriers of infection.
-Cholera toxin in a mild form of the disease can cause single vomiting and diarrhea, intense thirst, and weakness.
-In severe stools more than 20 times a day, there is no pain in the abdomen, frequent vomiting, muscle cramps appear, the patient cannot quench his thirst.
+Infection occurs through contaminated water and food; flies are also carriers of infection.
+In a mild form of the disease, cholera toxin can cause one-time vomiting and diarrhea, severe thirst, and weakness.
+In severe cases, bowel movements occur more than 20 times a day, there is no abdominal pain, frequent vomiting, muscle cramps appear, and the patient cannot quench his thirst.
 Death can occur within 2 days.

 Escherichiosis

-A pathogenic bacillus affects the small intestine, while a pronounced intoxication syndrome may be absent.
-The patient feels weak, the temperature is normal or slightly elevated, the pain in the abdomen is cramping, the stool is liquid, plentiful, after which it becomes stoolless, watery.
-Why diarrhea occurred and how to treat it should be determined by the doctor.
-The patient is assigned to take blood and feces for analysis.
+The pathogenic bacillus affects the small intestine, while a pronounced intoxication syndrome may be absent.
+The patient feels weak, the temperature is normal or slightly elevated, the abdominal pain is cramping, the stool is loose, profuse, and then becomes stool-free and watery.
+Why diarrhea occurred and how to treat it should be determined by a doctor.
+The patient is assigned to have blood and stool tested.
 If diarrhea has an unclear etiology, then symptomatic therapy is carried out.

-With diarrhea, do not try to make a diagnosis yourself, this should be done by a doctor, based on the results of laboratory tests.
+If you have diarrhea, do not try to diagnose it yourself; this should be done by a doctor, based on the results of laboratory tests.

-The choice of antibiotic depends on the cause of the stool disorder.
-The goal of antibiotic therapy is to destroy the pathogenic microflora and restore functionality to the intestines.
-Also, the treatment regimen may include sulfanilamide, antiseptic drugs, agents for the normalization of intestinal microflora, probiotics, inhibitors of peristalsis and secretion, antidiarrheal, astringent and enveloping drugs.
+The choice of antibiotic depends on the cause of the bowel disorder.
+The goal of antibiotic therapy is to destroy pathogenic microflora and restore functionality to the intestines.
+The treatment regimen may also include sulfonamide, antiseptic drugs, agents for normalizing intestinal microflora, probiotics, peristalsis and secretion inhibitors, antidiarrheal, astringent and enveloping drugs.

-The most commonly prescribed antibiotics for severe diarrhea in adults are:
+The most commonly prescribed antibiotics for severe diarrhea in adults:

 • Levomycetin.
-It is a broad-spectrum drug, that is, it is able to suppress an infection caused by several bacteria.
+This is a broad-spectrum drug, meaning it can suppress infections caused by several bacteria.
 Effective against gram-positive and gram-negative bacteria, pathogens of intestinal infections.
-The drug disrupts the process of protein synthesis in the microbial cell, which makes it impossible to reproduce.
-It is prescribed if other antibacterial drugs are ineffective (refers to reserve ones), since it has a long list of contraindications and side effects.
-You need to drink tablets 2-3 times a day.
-The duration of the course is 7 days.
+The drug disrupts the process of protein synthesis in the microbial cell, making it impossible to reproduce.
+Prescribed if other antibacterial drugs are ineffective (referred to as reserve), since it has a long list of contraindications and side effects.
+You need to take tablets 2-3 times a day.
+Course duration is 7 days.

 • Amoxicillin.
-The drug is effective in the fight against intestinal infections.
-It belongs to the group of penicillin antibiotics, which means it is the safest and, like all antibiotics of this series, is destroyed by the action of beta-lactamases.
-Interferes with reproduction and causes lysis of gram-positive and gram-negative cocci and several gram-negative rods.
-Stable in an acidic environment, 1-2 hours after ingestion accumulates in therapeutic doses in the intestinal mucosa.
+The drug is effective in fighting intestinal infections.
+It belongs to the group of penicillin antibiotics, which means it is the safest and, like all antibiotics of this series, is destroyed by beta-lactamases.
+Prevents the reproduction and causes lysis of gram-positive and gram-negative cocci and several gram-negative rods.
+Stable in an acidic environment, 1–2 hours after administration it accumulates in therapeutic doses in the intestinal mucosa.
 Take 2 capsules 3-4 times a day.

 • Metronidazole.
 Refers to broad-spectrum antibiotics.
-Suppresses the synthesis of nucleic acids, which leads to the death of bacteria.
+Suppresses the synthesis of nucleic acids, which leads to the death of the bacterium.
 Effective against protozoa, obligate anaerobic and some gram-positive bacteria.
-In combination with amoxicillin, it has a synergistic effect.
+In combination with amoscicillin it has a synergistic effect.
 You need to drink 2 tablets per day.

 • Ciprofloxacin.
 A potent antibiotic.
 Effective in the development of infection in the gastrointestinal tract caused by enterotoxigenic strains of Escherichia coli.
-The drug is able to enhance or inhibit the action of many drugs.
-It is taken within 5 days, 1-2 tablets.
+The drug can enhance or inhibit the effects of many drugs.
+Take 1-2 tablets for 5 days.

 After taking antibiotics, you need to restore the intestinal microflora

-Which antibiotics are more appropriate to take will be determined by the doctor, based not only on the symptoms of the disease, but also taking into account the condition of the patient's gastrointestinal tract and previous antibiotic therapy.
-Treatment can be carried out on an outpatient basis or in a hospital, provided that the patient is shown injections.
+The doctor will determine which antibiotics are best to take, based not only on the symptoms of the disease, but also taking into account the state of the patient’s gastrointestinal tract and previous antibiotic therapy.
+Treatment can be carried out on an outpatient basis or in a hospital setting, provided that the patient is indicated for injections.

 First aid for diarrhea

-Before contacting a doctor and making an accurate diagnosis, it is recommended to adhere to the following recommendations.
-You need to drink plenty of fluids.
-Since the water-salt balance is sharply disturbed during diarrhea, it must be normalized.
-Saline solution, salted water or a decoction based on chamomile will help.
+Before consulting a doctor and making an accurate diagnosis, it is recommended to adhere to the following recommendations.
+You need to drink a lot of fluid.
+Since diarrhea dramatically disrupts the water-salt balance, it needs to be normalized.
+Saline solution, salted water or chamomile decoction will help.

-You can drink Regidron or Oralit (drugs to restore electrolyte balance).
+You can take Regidron or Oralit (drugs to restore electrolyte balance).

-You should drink sorbents (coal, Enterosgel, Smektu).
+You should drink sorbents (coal, Enterosgel, Smecta).
 They will help remove harmful substances from the body.
-Refrain from eating for the first 4-6 hours, then follow a diet that excludes green tea, coffee, fruit juices, dairy and flour products, pork and everything spicy from the diet.
+Refrain from eating in the first 4-6 hours, then follow a diet that excludes green tea, coffee, fruit juices, dairy and flour products, pork and everything spicy.

-It is recommended to use jelly, a decoction of raspberry leaves, bird cherry, chamomile, fermented milk products, cereals on the water, soups.
-During long-term use of antibiotics, you need to support the digestive system.
-Firstly, do not overload it, and secondly, take lactobacilli, which are contained in medicines and fermented milk products.
+It is recommended to use jelly, a decoction of raspberry leaves, bird cherry, chamomile, fermented milk products, water porridge, and soups.
+During long-term use of antibiotics, you need to support your digestive system.
+Firstly, do not overload it, and secondly, take lactobacilli, which are contained in medications and fermented milk products.

-If diarrhea persists for a long time (more than three days), then you need to see a doctor.
-How long therapy will last depends on the cause of diarrhea and the severity of the course of the disease.
-A five-day course may be enough, or you may need to take antibacterial drugs for ten days after the stool is restored.
+If diarrhea does not go away for a long time (more than three days), then you need to consult a doctor.
+How long therapy will last depends on the cause of diarrhea and the severity of the disease.
+A five-day course may be sufficient, or you may need to take antibacterial drugs for ten days after bowel movements are restored.

-Antibiotic-associated diarrhea (ICD code K52.9) type is a dangerous disease that is accompanied by stool disorder after the use of antibacterial agents.
+Antibiotic-associated diarrhea (ICD code K52.9) is a dangerous disease that is accompanied by stool upset after consuming antibacterial agents.
 The disease is characterized by dyspeptic symptoms.
-A high level of flatulence is combined with sharp pains in the abdomen, weakness of the body and feverish manifestations.
-Diagnosis of pathology is carried out by analyzing feces and endoscopic studies of the suction organ.
+A high level of flatulence is combined with sharp abdominal pain, body weakness and feverish symptoms.
+Diagnosis of pathology is carried out by analyzing stool and endoscopic examination of the absorption organ.

 AAD has loose stools that last more than 2 days.
-Pathology is characterized by a stopping form and prolonged colitis.
+The pathology is characterized by a self-limiting form and prolonged colitis.
 The disease occurs after a long or too short course of recovery.
-Antibiotics eliminate pathogenic microorganisms, healthy intestinal microflora.
-With invasive methods of studying the suction organ (colonoscopy), no pathological changes will be detected.
-Among the drugs that provoke the development of diarrhea, include:
+Antibiotics eliminate pathogenic microorganisms and healthy intestinal microflora.
+With invasive methods of examining the absorptive organ (colonoscopy), no pathological changes will be detected.
+Drugs that cause diarrhea include:

-• "Lincomycin" 20% - an antibacterial agent of the system spectrum of use, eliminates the process of protein synthesis;
+• "Lincomycin" 20% is an antibacterial agent with a systemic spectrum of use, eliminates the process of protein synthesis;

-• "Clindamycin" 30% is a semi-synthetic antibiotic used to eliminate infectious and inflammatory diseases;
+• “Clindamycin” 30% is a semi-synthetic antibiotic that is used to eliminate infectious and inflammatory diseases;

 Causes of diarrhea after taking antibiotics

 Antibacterial drugs effectively neutralize viral diseases in the human body.
 Along with this, drugs can provoke the development of diarrhea or diarrhea.
 This phenomenon is common.
-The systematic use of antibiotics in the form of capsules and tablets is fraught with complications in the functioning of the intestine.
+Systematic use of antibiotics in the form of capsules and tablets is fraught with complications in the functioning of the intestines.
 The microflora of the suction organ changes.
-Strains of bacteria form prolonged bouts of diarrhea.
+Strains of bacteria form long-lasting bouts of diarrhea.
 Before taking medications, you should carefully study the instructions.
-A preliminary consultation with a doctor will not hurt.
+It wouldn't hurt to have a preliminary consultation with your doctor.

-The main causes of dysfunction of the digestive tract:
+The main causes of dysfunction of the gastrointestinal tract:

-• The antibiotic was used by the elderly.
-A mature organism processes active substances more problematic, assimilating their derivatives.
+• The antibiotic was used by older people.
+A mature body has more difficulty processing active substances, assimilating their derivatives.
 Chemical reactions become slower and less efficient.

 • Diagnosis of diseases of the digestive system of acute and chronic types.
-With a weakened immune system, the risk of developing gastrointestinal dysfunction is high.
+With weakened immunity, the risk of developing dysfunction of the gastrointestinal tract is high.

-• Diseases of the somatic type.
-Of particular danger is the ailment of the circulatory system, disorders of the respiratory system.
+• Somatic diseases.
+Of particular danger are diseases of the circulatory system and respiratory disorders.
 Diarrhea can be aggravated by skin burns and genetic pathologies.

-• Overdose of medication.
-In some cases, people increase the concentration of a substance in order to maximize the healing effect.
+• Excessive dosage of medication.
+In some cases, people increase the concentration of the substance in order to maximize the healing effect.
 As a result, patients achieve the opposite effect.

 • Violation of the therapeutic regimen.
-Medications should be taken at the same time.
-With systematic and precise treatment, the maximum benefit is achieved.
+Medicines should be taken at the same time.
+With systematic and precise treatment, maximum benefit is achieved.

 • Individual intolerance to active components.
-In some cases, the human body is able to give allergic reactions in the form of rashes on the skin.
-Complications are treated by professional dermatologists and gastroenterologists.
+In some cases, the human body is capable of producing allergic reactions in the form of skin rashes.
+Treatment of complications is carried out by professional dermatologists and gastroenterologists.

 If diarrhea occurs on the first day, you should respond without delay.
-When your bowel movement reaches a liquid state, don't panic.
-First of all, visit the office of an experienced doctor.
+When the bowel movement reaches a liquid state, do not panic.
+The first step is to visit an experienced doctor's office.
 The best option is a modern specialized medical clinic.
-The specialist will conduct a comprehensive examination of the body and select the optimal recovery scheme after infection.
+The specialist will conduct a comprehensive examination of the body and select the optimal recovery plan after the infection.

-Diarrhea after antibiotics are prescribed is common.
-Over time, the intestinal microflora is independently restored.
+Diarrhea after prescribed antibiotics is common.
+Over time, the intestinal microflora recovers on its own.
 There are several options for high-quality therapeutic effects.

-Normalization of stool and intestinal peristalsis is carried out with the help of light liquid-type cereals.
+Normalization of stool and intestinal motility is carried out with the help of light liquid porridges.
 First of all, this applies to semolina and buckwheat.
-Next, steam omelet and rice-based soups are perfect.
+Next, steamed omelettes and rice-based soups are perfect.
 Among the drinks, fresh fruit jelly is prepared.
-Berries have a high-quality astringent effect.
+The berries have a high-quality astringent effect.
 The daily menu should include baked apples and boiled eggs.
-Homemade crackers are an alternative to bread.
-The use of products with fiber and lactic acid products is not allowed.
-Such dishes increase diarrhea attacks and additionally irritate the intestines.
+An alternative to bread is homemade crackers.
+Consumption of fiber products and lactic acid products is not allowed.
+Such dishes intensify attacks of diarrhea and further irritate the intestines.

-Experienced herbalists use special infusions and decoctions to restore defecation.
-Plant components have a sorbent, astringent effect.
-An effective remedy for normalizing stool is an infusion of St. John's wort (yellow-green), yarrow, mint and nettle.
+Experienced herbalists use special infusions and decoctions to restore bowel movements.
+Plant components have a sorbing, astringent effect.
+An effective remedy for normalizing stool is an infusion of St. John's wort (yellow-green color), yarrow, mint and nettle.
 The healing elixir is drunk throughout the day in small doses.

 The priority in nutrition should be natural yogurt.
 A balanced drinking regimen plays a key role in the recovery of a person with loose stools.
-During the period of diarrhea, doctors recommend that patients consume up to 3 liters of purified liquid per day.
-For this, water, unsweetened compote, a weak rosehip broth and fresh juice are suitable.
-Drinks will gradually heal and give an antimicrobial result.
+During the period of diarrhea, doctors recommend that patients drink up to 3 liters of purified liquid per day.
+For this, water, unsweetened compote, a weak rosehip decoction and fresh juice are suitable.
+The drinks will heal step by step and provide antimicrobial results.

-• rice drink - boil 125 g of rice in 1 liter of water, the grains are filtered and drunk 150 g every 180 minutes;
+• rice drink - boil 125 g of rice in 1 liter of water, strain the grains and drink 150 g every 180 minutes;

-• concentrated infusion of oak bark - you will need 200 g of crushed tree bark and 200 g of dry calamus leaves, pour 250 boiling water, soak for 40 minutes, use 100 ml every 8 hours before meals;
+• concentrated infusion of oak bark - you will need 200 g of crushed tree bark and 200 g of dry calamus leaves, pour 250 boiling water, leave for 40 minutes, drink 100 ml every 8 hours before meals;

-• pomegranate peel 1 tsp + 250 ml of water - the composition is boiled in a container over low heat for no more than 5 minutes, consumed 20 minutes before meals in the amount of 200 ml;
+• pomegranate peel 1 tsp. + 250 ml of water - the composition is boiled in a container over low heat for no more than 5 minutes, consume 20 minutes before meals in the amount of 200 ml;

-• plantain (1 tbsp) + lingonberry leaf (1 tbsp) + black mountain ash, mint, eucalyptus (2 tsp total), ingredients pour 1 liter of boiling water and stand in a teapot for 2-3 minutes (drink week, 30 ml every 2.5 hours).
+• plantain (1 tbsp) + lingonberry leaf (1 tbsp) + black rowan, mint, eucalyptus (2 tsp in total), pour the ingredients into 1 liter of boiling water and leave in the teapot for 2-3 minutes (drink week 30 ml every 2.5 hours).

 How to stop diarrhea after antibiotics

-Diet accelerates the recovery of the human body after diarrhea.
+The diet speeds up the recovery of the human body after diarrhea.
 However, to maximize the effect, it is recommended to use medications.
-As a result, complex treatment will give a positive effect.
+As a result, comprehensive treatment will have a positive effect.
 Drug therapy is based on the following groups of drugs.

 Antibacterial agents The compounds are actively used to combat pseudomembranous colitis.
-The active ingredients destroy bacteria of the "Difficile" type (dangerous pathogen).
+The active ingredients destroy bacteria of the Difficile type (a dangerous pathogen).
 Antibiotic therapy affects the condition of the liver.
-The medicine "Enterofuril", "Metronidazole" and "Nifuroksazid".
-Use medicines according to the instructions (including an injection).
+The medicine "Enterofuril", "Metronidazole" and "Nifuroxazide".
+Use medications according to instructions (including injection).

-Probiotic substances Concentrated preparations have bifidobacteria and lactobacilli.
-The basis of the wellness procedure is the restoration of intestinal microflora.
+Probiotic substances Concentrated preparations contain bifidobacteria and lactobacilli.
+The basis of the healing procedure is the restoration of intestinal microflora.
 The probiotic affects the functioning of the digestive system.
-Substance "Linex" is an effective tool for the treatment of diarrhea.
-An alternative is "Baktisubtil" and "Colabacterin" (complex application is carried out).
+The substance "Linex" is an effective tool for the treatment of diarrhea.
+An alternative is “Baktisubtil” and “Kolabacterin” (complex use is carried out).

-Prebiotic Compounds The medicine is made on the basis of carbohydrates, which are a source of growth of beneficial bacteria.
+Prebiotic compounds The medicine is made on the basis of carbohydrates, which are a source of growth of beneficial bacteria.
 Over time, unpleasant symptoms will be eliminated.
-The drug "Laktofiltrum" and "Hilak Forte" have an effective result even at home.
-Sometimes there is mild nausea and vomiting.
+The medication “Lactofiltrum” and “Hilak Forte” provide effective results even at home.
+Sometimes mild nausea and vomiting occurs.

-Effective enterosorbents The basis of production is charcoal and mineral-type compounds.
-Purification of the suction organ from toxins will be operational.
+Effective enterosorbents The basis of production is charcoal and mineral compounds.
+Cleansing the absorption organ of toxins will be prompt.
 Intestinal motility will return to its previous level.
-"Smecta", "Enterosgel" and the classic "Activated carbon" (tablet).
+“Smecta”, “Enterosgel” and classic “Activated carbon” (tablet).

-Rehydrators Special powders are diluted with water.
-Consistency includes salt, glucose and vitamins.
-These substances are actively involved in the restoration of water and electrolyte balance.
-The treatment format is great for kids.
+Rehydrants Special powders are diluted with water.
+The consistency includes salt, glucose and vitamins.
+These substances take an active part in restoring water and electrolyte balance.
+The treatment format is great for children.
 During pregnancy, consult your doctor.
-It is recommended to prescribe substances after passing the tests.
-Normohydron and Regidron are freely sold in pharmacies.
+It is recommended to prescribe substances after passing tests.
+"Normogidron" and "Regidron" are freely sold in pharmacies.

-How long antibiotic-associated diarrhea lasts depends on the form of manifestation of the disease:
+How long antibiotic-associated diarrhea lasts depends on the form of the disease:

-1. Light.
-Intestinal peristalsis returns to normal immediately after stopping the medication.
-The adult body copes with the pathology faster, the organs of the gastrointestinal tract of the child - slowly.
+1. Easy.
+Intestinal motility returns to normal immediately after stopping the medication.
+The adult body copes with pathology faster, while the child’s gastrointestinal tract copes more slowly.
 An important condition is to lead a healthy lifestyle.

 2. Average level.
-It takes from 3 to 7 days to restore the work of the digestive tract.
-In this case, a person must adhere to a diet, complex treatment.
-An important factor is the elimination of major diseases (ulcers, pancreatitis, Crohn's disease, etc.).
-Medications should be taken after the examination.
+It takes from 3 to 7 days to restore the functioning of the gastrointestinal tract.
+In this case, a person must adhere to a diet and comprehensive treatment.
+An important factor is the elimination of underlying diseases (ulcers, pancreatitis, Crohn's disease, etc.).
+You should take medications after the examination.

 3. Acute degree.
 The pathological condition is caused by the activity of Clostridia.
 Diarrheal manifestations subside within 3 days after the start of treatment.
 After some time, the disorder may recur.
-Recovery should be carried out in several stages.
+Recovery should take place in several stages.

-In severe cases of diarrhea, the patient needs urgent hospitalization.
-An urgent appeal to the clinic for help will allow you to avoid additional disorders and complications in time.
-A qualified doctor will diagnose the body and select the optimal recovery scheme (after an expert opinion).
-Antibiotic association of the body should be under the supervision of an experienced doctor.
+In severe cases of diarrhea, the patient requires urgent hospitalization.
+An emergency visit to the clinic for help will allow you to avoid additional disorders and complications in time.
+A qualified doctor will diagnose the body and select the optimal recovery plan (after an expert opinion).
+The body should be administered antibiotics under the supervision of an experienced doctor.

 Possible complications

 Unfortunately, dehydration due to diarrhea can be fatal.
-Each case of the development of pathology can end sadly.
-The main options for complications of the disease:
+Each case of pathology development can end sadly.
+The main complications of the disease:

-• severe shock of a septic or hypovolemic format - blood supply and tachycardia are disturbed, it is recommended to get rid of the disease sequentially (within a month);
+• severe shock of a septic or hypovolemic format - blood supply is disrupted and tachycardia, it is recommended to get rid of the disease sequentially (within a month);

-• insufficiency in the work of the kidneys - acidosis of the metabolic format is detected in the blood, rapid breathing develops, consciousness failures, high temperature;
+• insufficiency of the kidneys - metabolic acidosis is detected in the blood, rapid breathing develops, disturbances of consciousness, high temperature;

-• hypokalemia - there is bloating, heartburn, the antibiotic effect can lead to complications;
+• hypokalemia - there is bloating, heartburn, the antibiotic effect can cause complications;

-• convulsions + convulsions - patients are at risk of internal bleeding and hepatic vein thrombosis.
+• convulsions + seizures - patients are at risk of internal bleeding and hepatic vein thrombosis.

-DIC is especially dangerous.
-Pathology lies in the ability of blood to clot directly in the vessels.
-As a result, a significant number of blood clots and dense structures are formed in the channels.
+DIC syndrome is especially dangerous.
+The pathology lies in the ability of blood to clot directly in the vessels.
+As a result, a significant number of blood clots and dense structures form in the canals.

-It is difficult to imagine modern medicine without antibiotic therapy, which can cope with many serious ailments and prevent the development of serious complications.
+It is difficult to imagine modern medicine without antibacterial therapy, which can cope with many serious ailments and prevent the development of severe complications.
 But it is known that antimicrobial medications destroy not only pathogenic bacteria, but also destroy the beneficial intestinal environment.
 As a result, patients suffer from indigestion and diarrhea.
-Everyone should know what to do if diarrhea starts after antibiotics, and how to treat it, but an experienced specialist should decide which pills to take.
+Everyone should know what to do if diarrhea begins after antibiotics, and how to treat it, but an experienced specialist should decide which tablets to take.

 Before wondering how to cure diarrhea, it is necessary to establish its true cause.
-Often, diarrhea that occurs while taking antibiotics is provoked by several factors:
+Often, diarrhea that occurs while taking antibiotics is caused by several factors:

-• An infectious lesion that occurs due to a reduced resistance of the body and the penetration of pathogens.
+• An infectious lesion that occurs due to reduced body resistance and penetration of pathogens.

 • Prolonged antibiotic therapy.

-• Self-correction of dosage and unauthorized prescription of drugs.
+• Self-adjustment of dosage and unauthorized prescription of medications.

-Can there be diarrhea after taking antimicrobial agents, many patients are interested and receive an affirmative answer.
+Many patients are interested in whether there can be diarrhea after taking antimicrobial agents and receive an affirmative answer.
 Some medications have a laxative effect on the intestines, for example, macrolides.
-Diarrhea that develops from taking these antibiotics is often mild and resolves quickly.
+Diarrhea that develops from taking these antibiotics is often mild and goes away quickly.

-Other drugs cause dysbacteriosis.
+Other drugs cause dysbiosis.
 At the same time, there are much fewer “good” microorganisms in the intestines than “bad” ones.
-Some antibacterial agents (for example, drugs of the tetracycline group) inhibit the growth of beneficial microflora, contributing to the development of pathogens in certain areas of the intestine.
+Some antibacterial agents (for example, medications of the tetracycline group) suppress the growth of beneficial microflora, promoting the development of pathogens in certain areas of the intestine.

-It is especially dangerous when, during antibiotic treatment, the bacteria that form the normal intestinal microflora die.
-As a result of their death, there is an increased reproduction of anaerobic microorganisms Clostridium difficile (genus Clostridium), resistant to many types of drugs.
-At the same time, the patient has a stomach ache, diarrhea appears up to thirty times a day, the temperature rises significantly.
+It is especially dangerous when, during treatment with antibiotics, bacteria that form the normal intestinal microflora die.
+As a result of their death, there is an increased proliferation of anaerobic microorganisms Clostridium difficile (clostridia genus), resistant to many types of drugs.
+At the same time, the patient has a stomach ache, diarrhea appears up to thirty times a day, and the temperature increases significantly.

 Important!
-Loose stools are observed during treatment with antibacterial drugs quite often, especially in individuals susceptible to the side effects of medications.
+Loose stools are observed quite often during treatment with antibacterial drugs, especially in individuals susceptible to the side effects of medications.

-Disorder of the stool during the use of laxative antimicrobial medications may occur in the early days.
-For such patients, to normalize the condition, it is enough to restore the intestinal microflora without interrupting treatment.
+Stool upset during the use of laxative antimicrobial medications may appear in the first days.
+For such patients, to normalize their condition, it is enough to restore the intestinal microflora without interrupting treatment.

 The combined use of several antibacterial agents significantly increases the risk of diarrhea.
 Much depends on the dosage form of the drug.
-Oral use of tablets / capsules often leads to a pathological process.
+Oral consumption of tablets/capsules often leads to a pathological process.

-It is necessary to consult a doctor and take appropriate therapeutic measures if, with loose stools, there are:
+It is necessary to consult a doctor and take appropriate treatment measures if the following are observed with loose stools:

 • Signs of intoxication (nausea, vomiting,)